SyncSecurityHQ/wazuh_akamai_integration/README.md

    ```

 2. **Configuration File:**
+   Copy the `akamai_config.ini.template` file and name it `akamai_config.ini`.
 Edit the `akamai_config.ini` file with your Akamai credentials.
 An example configuration:
    ```ini
    [default]
    host = cloudsecurity.akamaiapis.net